Refactoring-Bot/Refactoring-Bot/README.md

 ## How to implement new Refactorings

 Create new class for the refactoring and implement it in this class.
 It should implement the interface "Refactoring".
-Add the sonarcloud rule to the "RefactoringRules" class and add the rule to the switch-case block in the main method from the "RefactoringBot" class.
+Add the sonarcloud rule to the "RefactoringRules" class and add the rule to the switch-case block in the main method from the "RefactorBot" class.